 (It is important to note that you must maintain a grade of C or higher in all courses comprising the program in order to earn your certificate.)

 Ready to apply for our Paraprofessional Educator Certificate program?
-Apply now with our Certificate Application.
+Apply Online with our Certificate Application Form.